kanidm/kanidm/kanidm_book/src/security_hardening.md

 # Security Hardening

-Kanidm ships with a secure-by-default configuration, however that is only as strong as the platform that Kanidm operates in.
+Kanidm ships with a secure-by-default configuration, however that is only as strong as the environment that Kanidm operates in.
 This could be your container environment or your Unix-like system.

 This chapter will detail a number of warnings and security practices you should